Spicy Black Eyed Peas With Sausage

 - 2 bay leaves

-- 1 (10 ounce) can diced tomatoes with chiles
+- 1 Can tomatoes with chiles 10 ounce can diced tomatoes with chiles

 Instructions